Table of Contents

 R Ashwin’s career crossed with that of Harbhajan Singh and he remains an important figure in Indian cricket today.
 He’s also an off spinner but is very tall and can therefore get extra bounce from most wickets.

 Ashwin also tries out a lot of variations and it’s interesting to see him change his point of delivery.
-It’s certainly very effective and, at the time of writing in February 2022, he has 430 wickets in test matches plus 152 in ODIs and 61 in T20is.
+It’s certainly very effective and, at the time of writing in July 2024, he has 516 wickets in exactly 100 test matches plus 156 in ODIs and 72 in T20is.

 5. Bishen Singh Bedi